 Here is the good news.

-Australia’s recent reforms to Work Health and Safety (WHS) laws represent a decisive shift for all workplaces - including every medical workplace.
+Australia’s recent transformational reforms to Work Health and Safety (WHS) laws represent a decisive shift for all workplaces - including every medical workplace.

-Employers must proactively prevent, reduce and manage physical and psychological injury, or risk investigation by a WHS regulator and serious personal and organisational penalties.
+These are not symbolic or bureaucratic changes.
+Under newly legislated WHS standards, employers - including hospital and health service boards, senior executives, practice owners and supervisors - have a positive legal duty to protect patients, employees, contractors and visiting consultants from harm in health care workplaces.
+The intent of the law is clear: Employers must proactively prevent, reduce and manage physical and psychological injury, or risk investigation by a WHS regulator and serious personal and organisational penalties.
 Maximum penalties of up to approximately $20 million, and in some circumstances imprisonment, are listed on the Safe Work Australia website.

 Change is now possible with prevention, not endurance